 Ways to Help

 Senator Hoylman’s office is looking for volunteers with medical experience as they work to grow hospital capacity to meet the coming demand.
-You can fill out a volunteer form here.
+You can fill out a volunteer form.

-You can find here information from New York Cares on how to help them during the coronavirus.
+You can find information from New York Cares on how to help them during the coronavirus.

-The Food Bank for New York City has volunteer opportunities, which you can find here.
+The Food Bank for New York City has volunteer opportunities, which you can find out about on their website.

 The NYC Economic Development Corporation (EDC) is seeking businesses with the ability to quickly source and/or make needed medical supplies.
-Here, you can find more details on how businesses (and individuals) can help EDC’s efforts.
+You can find more details on how businesses (and individuals) can help EDC’s efforts on the EDC website.

 Help Now NYC provides information on how you can give and receive help during the coronavirus.

 Council Member Keith Powers needs volunteers to help call our neighbors to check in on their well-being.
-You can sign up to join them and specify a shift here.
+You can sign up to join them and specify a shift.